scippie75/arch_bto_15x990/README.md

 At this point of the guide, we will be looking at [General recommendations](https://wiki.archlinux.org/index.php/General_recommendations) which you should follow.
 You may want to do this for yourself and only look at the specific BTO things below.

+## Very specific setup

+### Create SSH tunnel with another computer

+You should make sure to use a ssh public/private key pair.
+Create one specifically for a 'tunnel' user on the other computer and make sure that tunnel user has the least rights possible.
+Copy the private key to /root with a descriptive name.

+To make a stable tunnel, we will need autossh:

+    # pacman -Syu autossh

+To make it a systemd service, let's create one, create the /etc/systemd/system/tunnel.service with the contents:

+    [Unit]
+    Description=AutoSSH Tunnel with h1p
+    After=dhcpcd.service

+    [Service]
+    ExecStart=/usr/bin/autossh -M 0 -T -N -o 'ServerAliveInterval 30' -i /root/private-key-for-tunnel -L <port>:localhost:<port> ... tunnel@<server-ip>
+    ExecStop=killall -s KILL autossh
+    RestartSec=10sec
+    Restart=on-failure

+    [Install]
+    WantedBy=multi-user.target

+We use dhcpcd.service as trigger to activate this service, but as it takes time for wifi to connect, this won't work in most situations and the service will fail.
+To make sure it is retried when the connection is up, we add the RestartSec=10sec and the Restart=on-failure parameters.
+These will make sure that the connection is retried after 10 seconds.
+This may even remove the autossh requirement, but I like autossh too much to remove it.